003, What’s On My Kindle App | Mystery and Thriller Novels I Want to Read

 Book #1 – Don’t Tell Meg by Paul J. Teague

 Don’t Tell Meg is quite an interesting read.
-I don’t usually read stories written in the first person usually I read thrillers that are written in the third person point of view.
-But this book is a little different, not in a bad way; this book really does keep me on the edge of my seat and I’ve had to put this book down to give myself breathing room because I was getting worked up over the story.
-As I read the book I started to feel anxious or possibly upset, but you get it; I was little to invested.
-So I took a break, and I have every intention on ion coming back to the book because I want to talk about Don’t Tell Meg on the Podcast, and possibly interview the author.
+I don’t usually read stories written in the first person; usually, I read thrillers that are written in the third person point of view.
+But this book is a little different, not in a bad way; this book really does keep me on the edge of my seat, and I’ve had to put this book down to give myself breathing room because I was getting worked up over the story.
+As I read the book, I started to feel anxious or possibly upset, but you get it; I was a little too invested.
+So I took a break, and I have every intention of coming back to the book because I want to talk about Don’t Tell Meg on the Podcast and possibly interview the author.

 Book #2 – The Coelho Medallion by Kevin Tumlinson

 The second book on that list is The Coelho Medallion by Kevin Tumlinson*, and it’s an archaeological thriller.
 This particular book is actually a re-read.
 Again, my reason for reading this a second time is because I want to write an archaeological thriller.
 As I read each chapter, I’m making notes based on what’s going on in the story.
 I am to do this with five other similar stories.
 After that, the plan is to look back and analyse the books so I can get a grasp of what’s expected from this genre.
 So far, I’m at the twenty percent mark in the book.
 The Coelho Medallion is non-stop action from start to finish.
 I’m reading this in an ebook and audio.
 For those of you who are interested, check out the official book review from my initial reading by clicking here.

 Book #3 – The Titanic Secret by Clive Cussler and Jack Du Brul